When do I have to apply by for fall admission?

 What if I am already a nurse practitioner but not a Family Nurse Practitioner?

 You are eligible for admission to our advanced certificate program (rolling admissions) and should contact the program director to determine what courses you would need.
 Typically, NP’s in the advanced certificate program only need about 16 credits of coursework to be eligible to sit for FNP licensure exam.

 What is the structure/schedule of the program?

 The graduate program is an executive model with most courses online and some in person content on select weekends.
 Graduate classes are scheduled Fridays from 5 pm - 9 pm and Saturdays from 9 am - 5 pm up to five times during the academic year, on the Brockport campus.
-The program is full time in the fall and spring for two years and also requires one three credit online course the summer in between.
+The full time program spans two years and also requires one three credit online course the summer in between.

 NUR 545 and NUR 699 are hybrid and include some in person time during the Fridays/Saturdays required.
 Clinical courses are hybrid (NUR 500, NUR 550, and NUR 600).
 They include online content and scheduled in person hours at your clinical site (200 hours each) and time during the Friday evenings and Saturdays each semester.

 The rest of the courses are 100% online.

 What if I failed out of another graduate nursing program?